Cathedral Plaza Bucharest

-Cathedral Plaza is an illegal office building in Bucharest, Romania, close to the Saint Joseph Cathedral.
+Cathedral Plaza is a construction office building in Bucharest, Romania, close to the Saint Joseph Cathedral.
 It has 19 floors and a surface of 23,000 m2.
-At a height of 75 m (246 ft), the structure was finished in 2010, but the building was never opened because it lacks proper permits.
+At a height of 75 m (246 ft), the structure was finished in 2010, but the building was never opened because allegedly it lacks proper permits.

 The building was deemed to be illegal and ordered to be demolished in 2011 by the Suceava Court of Appeals.
 The demolition order was issued in July 2022.

+At present, the building was not demolished because The European Court of Human Rights confirmed that the entry into legality of the building has priority over the demolition.